 You'll lose your entitlement to tuition fee and maintenance loan payments with immediate effect when you leave your course.

-- If you leave in the first term, you'll be charged 25% of the tuition fees for that academic year.
+- leave in the first term, you'll be charged 25% of the tuition fees for that academic year

-- If you withdraw in the second term, you'll be charged 50%.
+- withdraw in the second term, you'll be charged 50%

-- If you leave in the third term, you'll be accountable for 100% of the tuition fees for the year.
+- leave in the third term, you'll be accountable for 100% of the tuition fees for the year.

 Even if you decide to leave halfway through a term, you'll be responsible for the entirety of its fees.

-You'll be expected to repay the debts you've accumulated in the same way a graduate would - from the April after you leave university, if you're earning over £25,725.
+You'll be expected to repay the debts you've accumulated in the same way a graduate would - from the April after you leave university, if you're earning over £27,295 a year.

-As well as your tuition fees you'll be expected to cover your maintenance loans, including your accommodation fees.
-More often than not, when you moved into student accommodation you'll have signed a contract of either 40 or 52 weeks.
+As well as your tuition fees, you'll be expected to cover your maintenance loans, including your accommodation fees.
+When you moved into student accommodation, you'll likely have signed a contract for either 40 or 52 weeks.
 This will need to be honoured in full and you'll have to repay any loans you took out to cover these costs.
 You can only be released from this contract by finding another student to fill your room and take over the payments.